-The CNC cooperates with the European Commission and other national EU competition authorities throughout the European Competition Network ('the ECN').
+The CNMC cooperates with the European Commission and other national EU competition authorities throughout the European Competition Network (the ECN).
 The ECN's objective is to build an effective legal framework to enforce EU competition law in connection with companies engaged in cross-border business practices that restrict competition.

 The ECN was created as a forum for the discussion and cooperation of European competition authorities in cases involving the application of Articles 101 and 102 of the TFEU.
 The ECN aims to ensure the efficient division of tasks and the effective and consistent application of EU competition rules.
-In particular, the ECN European competition authorities cooperate by the mutual exchange of information on new cases and expected enforcement decisions; coordinating investigations where necessary; mutual assistance on investigations; exchanging evidence and other information; and discussing issues of common interest.12
+In particular, the ECN European competition authorities cooperate by:

+- a the mutual exchange of information on new cases and expected enforcement decisions; - b coordinating investigations where necessary; - c mutual assistance on investigations; - d exchanging evidence and other information; and - e discussing issues of common interest.
+13